zhengrongz/AoTD/README.md

 Noted that the configs about `cot_construction.py` are in base_config.yaml, but configs about the other two files are in files themselves.

 After running the code, you can get the filtered CoT data and use it in the training process.

+## Distillation
+Please see `distillation/` for details.

+## Evaluation
+Please see `evaluation/`.

+You can modify and run the scripts in `evaluation/scripts` for model evaluation.

 ## Citation
 If you find this paper useful, please consider staring this repo and citing our paper!